When someone asks you to list a few good words to describe yourself, which ones come to mind?

 No three words can say all there is to say about you for those who want to know you better.

-But using the most truthful positive words to describe yourself to an interviewer will give you a definite edge over those who rely on buzzwords or spur-of-the-moment guesses.
+Using the most truthful, positive words to describe yourself to an interviewer will give you a definite edge over those who rely on buzzwords or spur-of-the-moment guesses.
+Here are some to consider.

 Best Words To Describe Yourself in a Resume